 Does this patient have an adequate peritoneal membrane for dialysis?

-Other important goals for a PD patient are to normalize acid-base abnormalities, bone and mineral metabolism abnormalities, blood pressure, nutritional status, and functional status.
+Important goals for a PD patient to achieve include: normalization of acid-base abnormalities, bone and mineral metabolism abnormalities, blood pressure, nutritional status, and functional status.

 Difficulty with ultrafiltration may be associated with dialysate leaks.
 Leaks can occur into the pleural space (hydrothorax), abdominal wall (causing localized edema), or into a hernia.
 Due to sequestration of fluid and increased lymphatic absorption, ultrafiltration is decreased.